Payback (2014): Storylines

-The card consisted of nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines were produced on WWE's weekly television shows, Raw and SmackDown.
+The event comprised nine matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

-The main feud heading into the event was between Evolution (Triple H, Randy Orton and Batista) and The Shield (Dean Ambrose, Seth Rollins and Roman Reigns).
+The main feud heading into the event was between Evolution (Triple H, Randy Orton, and Batista) and The Shield (Dean Ambrose, Seth Rollins, and Roman Reigns).
 After losing to them at Extreme Rules, Evolution continued to feud with The Shield.
 The following night on Raw, Triple H forced Ambrose to defend his United States Championship in a 20-man battle royal, which was won by Sheamus.
-The Shield then fought The Wyatt Family later in the night; just as things turned in The Shield's favor, Evolution came out and distracted The Shield, allowing Bray Wyatt to pick up the win for the Wyatt Family by pinning Reigns.
+The Shield then fought The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) later in the night; just as things turned in The Shield's favor, Evolution came out and distracted The Shield, allowing Wyatt to pick up the win for the Wyatt Family by pinning Reigns.
 Evolution then assaulted The Shield and hit Reigns with The Shield's signature triple power bomb.
 The following week, The Shield challenged Evolution to a rematch at Payback, which Evolution accepted.
-It was announced following week on Raw that the match at Payback will be a No Holds Barred six-man elimination tag team match.
+It was announced the following week on Raw that the match at Payback would be a No Holds Barred six-man elimination tag team match.

-Since costing him title matches at the Royal Rumble and Elimination Chamber, The Wyatt Family have been feuding with John Cena.
-This led to several matches at subsequent events, with Cena defeating Bray Wyatt at WrestleMania XXX in a singles match and Wyatt winning a steel cage match at Extreme Rules via escaping from the cage.
+Since costing him title matches at the Royal Rumble and Elimination Chamber, The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) have been feuding with John Cena.
+This led to several matches at subsequent events, with Cena defeating Bray Wyatt at WrestleMania XXX in a singles match and Wyatt winning a Steel Cage match at Extreme Rules via escaping from the cage.
 On the May 12 episode of Raw, Wyatt challenged Cena to a Last Man Standing match, which was accepted by Cena on the May 16 episode of SmackDown.